ulfschneider/ulf.website/content/posts/agile/2013-02-01-the-agile-worker.md

 One example: In road traffic the established rules allow any road user to travel fast, save and to arrive at the desired destination.
 In the Netherlands roundabouts are a common way to organize traffic flow.
 In Germany, traffic lights are being used to achieve the same result.
 We all have made the experience to wait in front of a red traffic light at an empty crossing.
 In a roundabout nobody is waiting if there is no traffic.
 Decentralized self-organization of road users is required and has a direction because traffic rules are in place.
 On the other hand, traffic lights correspond to a central controlling model with high controlling costs, where self-organization is largely inhibited and occasionally delays.

-If a manager intervenes a current Sprint in a Scrum organization, the Scrum Team will start to behave like the driver at the red traffic light, which means waiting for signals – and not like a road user in a roundabout, which means autonomous searching a way.
+If a manager intervenes a current Sprint in a Scrum organization, the Scrum Team will start to behave like the driver at the red traffic light, which means waiting for signals—and not like a road user in a roundabout, which means autonomous searching a way.

 ## What and how